syedadil010/2-Factor-Authentication/README.md

 PHPMailer is a code library to send emails safely and easily via PHP code from a web server.

 ### PHPGangsta
-PHPMailer is a code library to send emails safely and easily via PHP code from a web server.
+PHPGangsta is a class that can be used to interact with the Google Authenticator mobile app for 2-factor-authentication.
+This class can generate secrets, generate codes, validate codes and present a QR-Code for scanning the secret.
+It implements TOTP according to RFC6238
 ## Set-Up

 Download the folder and if you have composer, run